karrirasinmaki/atomicjs/README.md

 });
 ```

-The `contentType` parameter must be a ContentType header string, for example, `application/x-www-form-urlencoded` (the default), or 'application/json' etc.

 #### atomic.delete()
 Use `atomic.delete()` to make a `DELETE`.
 Success and error callbacks will return the `xhr.responseText` and full `xhr` as arguments one and two.